stefangary/socks/docs/suggested_workflow.md

 Here, we will use:
 1. cloud computing resources (Bowdoin's high performance computing grid),
-2. Jupyter notebooks (an open platform for storing and documenting all ideas, code, and results), and
+2. Jupyter notebooks (an open platform for storing and documenting ideas, code, and results in the same place), and
 3. GitHub Classroom (for collaboration and tracking iterations).

 While perhaps dauting at first, using GitHub will make collaboration much